 Which Pots Are Great for Winter

-Winter doesn’t mean that you can’t have plants in your yard, however, like some plants, not all outdoor planters are robust enough to survive the winter if left outside.
+Winter doesn’t mean that you can’t have plants in your yard, however, like some plants, not all large outdoor planters are robust enough to survive the winter if left outside.

 Even though some pots are labelled by the manufacturer as being ‘frost-proof’, it's best to assume the materials are actually only ‘frost-proof’ in particularly mild temperature ranges and circumstances.
 Being by the Atlantic ocean, most of the British Isles including western parts of Scotland and England tend to be the windiest, yet mildest and wettest regions in the UK.